GoogleCloudPlatform/generative-ai/gemini/sample-apps/accelerating_product_innovation/SETUP.md

 1. Ensure that the `configure_resources` script is in the directory containing the solution's code.
 2. Edit the file named `env.txt` within the same directory and populate it with the same values as mentioned above.
-3. Open the following files in the directory 'cloud_functions' and populate `PROJECT_ID` and `LOCATION` with your credentials:
+3. Create a `.env` file in the 'cloud_functions' directory and populate it with necessary environment variables as mentioned above.

-   - imagen-call/main.py
-   - gemini-call/main.py
-   - text-embedding/main.py

 ### Execute the Script